Service to Arkansas

 The College of Education and Health Professions values high-impact experiential learning that allows students to engage in real-world settings and train alongside experienced professionals in schools, clinics, or hospitals.
 These hands-on experiences ensure that students become fully immersed in their learning while serving communities in Arkansas and are well-equipped for work after graduation.

 Experiential Learning Funds support students’ experiences outside of the classroom anywhere in Arkansas.
 The funds are intended for groups or cohorts of students engaging in an experience or project together.
-The Experiential Learning Funds help offset costs related to meals, transportation, lodging, and other expenses (e.g., posters, registration, and supplies).
+Experiential Learning Funds help offset costs related to meals, transportation, lodging, and other expenses (e.g., posters, registration, and supplies).
 Experiential learning opportunities could be embedded in a course, practicum, or internship, but they also do not have to be connected to a specific course.

 In the 2023-2024 academic year, six experiential learning proposals were funded to support students engaging in a range of activities, from attending the 2024 Education Innovation Rally sponsored by the Office of Innovation for Education to providing hearing and health screenings for children with hearing loss at SPARK Day hosted in partnership with Arkansas Hands and Voices.
+In the 2024-2025 academic year, 11 experiential learning proposals were funded, providing support for students to attend the Arkansas Department of Education Summit and to complete sports physicals for 120 student-athletes from Decatur Schools, among other significant learning experiences.

 Dean’s Seminars